Tips for Hiring the Best Virtual Assistant For Your Business

 - they save a good chunk of time every day by not having to commute or dress in fancy business clothes every day,

-- they save money on gas and business attire since there is no commute or need for fancy business clothes.
+- they save money on gas and business attire since there is no commute or need for fancy business clothes,

 What’s in it for the Mom Professionals?

-In addition to saving time and money, the #1 benefit for moms is flexibility to be with their kids!
+In addition to saving time and money, the #1 benefit for moms is flexibility to be with their family!
 I speak from experience here as shortly after completing my Master’s degree, I had my first child.
 All of my lofty career goals went out the window, and I begin freelancing and working from home when I realized working full-time outside the home was too unbearable for me.
 That was 20 years ago.
 Gulp!
 Here I am today helping other Mom Professionals do the same thing.

 In addition to flexibility, these Mom Professionals want to: